 On April 4, 1986, Gretzky had three assists in a 9-3 Edmonton Oilers’ loss at Calgary Flames.
 He finished the season with 214 points, breaking his own single-season record of 212 points set in 1981-82.

-On April 4, 1990, Larry Robinson takes the ice for the Los Angeles Kings against the Flames in their first-round playoff series.
+On April 4, 1990, Larry Robinson took the ice for the Kings against the Flames in their first-round playoff series.
 This marks the 18th straight season in which Robinson appears in the Stanley Cup playoffs, setting an NHL record.

-He would make the playoffs in each of his final two seasons, finishing his 20-season career never missing the postseason.
+He made the playoffs in each of his final two seasons, finishing his 20-season career never missing the postseason.
 Nicklas Lindstrom of the Red Wings matched this streak with his final playoff appearance in 2012.

 On that same evening, Mark Messier set a new Stanley Cup playoff record with his 11th career shorthanded goal.
 Messier broke the record of his former Oilers teammate, Gretzky.
 He would add three more shorthanded playoff goals before calling it a career and still holds the record with 14.

 Brad Fast played in one career NHL game for the Carolina Hurricanes, but he left his mark on the record books on April 3, 2004.
 He beat Florida Panthers’ goaltender Roberto Luongo for his one and only NHL goal, which forced overtime.

 Neither team scored in the extra time and the game ended in a 6-6 tie, the final tie in league history.
 The 2004-05 season was canceled due to the owners’ lockout and when the NHL returned to play in the fall of 2005, the shootout was adopted, eliminating ties from the game.